ajksharma/dda-serverspec-crate/README.md

   <a href="https://asciinema.org/a/163372?autoplay=1"><img src="https://asciinema.org/a/163372.png" width="836"/></a>

 ## Local-remote-testing
 There are two modes of testing targets, either local or remote.
 For local tests are executed on the node the jar is running.
+Tests are executed by the current user.

 ![ServerSpecLocalWhitebox](./doc/ServerSpecLocalWhitebox.png)

 For remote tests the dda-serverspec-crate can be used from a source machine to test different aspects of the remote target machines.
+Test are executed by ssh & bash.
+Just tools like curl has to be installed on target systems.

 ![ServerSpecRemoteWhitebox](./doc/ServerSpecRemoteWhitebox.png)

 For remote tests the dda-serverspec-crate can be used from a source machine to test different aspects of the remote target machines.